effectai/engine/website/content/news/migration-checklist.md

 ## Effect AI Pre-Snapshot & Migration Checklist: Preparing for the Move to Solana

-If you’re an EFX token holder or part of the Effect AI community, now is the time to get ready.
-Follow this step-by-step pre-migration checklist to ensure a smooth transition.

-To ensure that your EFX tokens make it through the snapshot migration process, follow this comprehensive checklist.
-The **snapshot for token migration** will occur on **1 January at 12:00 PM UTC** for all EFX and NFX tokens, so it’s important to prepare now.
+Hello everyone!
+My name is Rochelle T., and as the community manager of Effect AI i've written up a checklist of the do's and dont's of the upcoming migration!
+The **snapshot for token migration** will occur on **1 January at 12:00 PM UTC** for all EFX and NFX tokens, so now is the time to get ready.
+Follow this step-by-step pre-migration checklist to make sure you are ready for the big day!

 ## Step 1: Prepare for the Snapshot

-    The snapshot is a critical step in the migration process.
-Here’s what you need to do:
+Here are the most important rules to follow for the snapshot:

 - **Keep Your EFX and NFX Tokens on EOS and BSC Chains:**
 Ensure your EFX/NFX tokens are stored in a wallet you control on either EOS or BSC networks.